Doctor Strange: Amalgam Comics

-Set in the Amalgam Comics universe, Dr. Strange was combined with Doctor Fate and Charles Xavier into Dr. Strangefate.
-As the only character aware of the nature of the Amalgam Universe, he was the chief opponent of Access, who was attempting to separate the DC and Marvel Universes.
-Originally numbered as Earth-962.
+In the Amalgam Comics universe, Doctor Strangefate is a composite character based on Doctor Strange, Professor X, and DC Comics character Doctor Fate; Strangefate is the only character aware of the nature of the Amalgam Universe as a composite universe.

 Bullet Points

-In the mini-series Bullet Points, Dr. Strange chooses to work for S.H.I.E.L.D., rather than seek out the Ancient One, in exchange for them restoring his hands.
-Later he is seen possessing claws similar to Wolverine's.
+In Bullet Points, Stephen Strange chooses to work for S.H.I.E.L.D., rather than seek out the Ancient One, in exchange for having his hands healed.

 Exiles

-An alternative Dr. Strange helped the Exiles briefly.
-This character was not a mystic, but instead was still a practicing physician who specialized in superhumans.
+An alternate universe version of Doctor Strange appears in Exiles.
+This version is a physician with no magical powers who specializes in treating superhumans.
 This version of Strange was killed by an alternative version of Deadpool.

 Fantastic Four: The End

-In this series, Dr. Strange is now the Ancient One and had a daughter with Clea who is the new Dr. Strange.
+In Fantastic Four: The End, Doctor Strange is the Ancient One and had a daughter with Clea, with their daughter becoming the second Doctor Strange.

 Guardians of the Galaxy

-In the alternative future of the Guardians of the Galaxy, Dr. Strange assumed the title of the Ancient One (previously held by his mentor) and took on a disciple of his own, a Lem named Krugarr.
-Strange/the Ancient One was eventually killed by Dormammu, who was defeated by the combined efforts of Krugarr, his disciple Talon, and the Guardians.
+In the alternative future of the Guardians of the Galaxy, Doctor Strange assumes the title of the Ancient One (previously held by his mentor) and took on a disciple of his own, a Lem named Krugarr.
+Strange is later killed by Dormammu.